 Freestanding vs. Non-Freestanding Backpacking Tents

 If you’re in the market for a backpacking tent, you’ll probably notice that designs are categorized as “freestanding” or “non-freestanding.”
-But what do these designations mean, and how do you know which style is right for you?
-Below we break down the...
+But what do these designations mean, and how do you know which style is right for your objective?
+Below we...

 Does Your Backpacking Tent Need a Footprint?